+Andy is the non-executive Chairman of Potter Clarkson LLP, a leading full-service intellectual property law firm based in the UK and Europe.
 Andy retired from the position of Chief Executive of Shakespeare Martineau LLP in January 2019, an expanding Midlands and London law firm that he led from 2015 through a period of significant growth in turnover and profits.
-He currently has a portfolio of senior advisory roles in the professional and financial services sector.
-Previously he has held a number of non-executive positions and joined RSM Tenon Group PLC ("RSM Tenon") in 2001 after its acquisition of the independent partnership formerly known as BDO Stoy Hayward - East Midlands.
+In addition to Potter Clarkson he also has a portfolio of senior advisory roles in the professional and financial services sector and has held other corporate non-executive roles over many years.
+Andy joined RSM Tenon Group PLC ("RSM Tenon") in 2001 after its acquisition of the independent partnership formerly known as BDO Stoy Hayward - East Midlands.
 Andy led the company to win National Firm of the Year 2011 in the British Accountancy Awards.
-Prior to joining RSM Tenon, he spent almost 20 years with BDO Stoy Hayward - East Midlands, where he became managing partner.
+Prior to joining RSM Tenon, he spent almost 20 years with BDO Stoy Hayward -East Midlands, where he was managing partner.
 Andy became a Director of the Company on 14 September 2005.

-Elizabeth Kennedy LLB (Hons) FCIS FCSI
+Elizabeth Kennedy LLB (Hons) FCSI FCG

-Elizabeth Kennedy worked for 30 years in corporate finance, principally with Brewin Dolphin Limited, specialising in IPO, secondary issue, takeover code, UKLA sponsor and AIM nominated adviser work.
+Elizabeth Kennedy worked for 30 years in corporate finance, principally with Brewin Dolphin Limited, specialising in IPO, secondary issue, takeover code, FCA sponsor and AIM nominated adviser work.
 She has been a member of the London Stock Exchange's AIM Advisory Group since 1995.
-She is currently a non-executive Director of a number of companies including BMO Private Equity Trust plc and Sofant Technologies Limited.
-She is also a consultant with Davidson Chalmers Stewart LLP, Solicitors specialising in compliance advice to AIM Nominated Advisers.
+She is currently a Non-Executive Director of a number of companies and charities including BMO Private Equity Trust plc, Beatson Cancer Charity and a consultant with Davidson Chalmers Stewart LLP.
 Elizabeth became a Director of the Company on 12 August 2010 when Octopus AIM 2 merged with Octopus Second AIM VCT plc.